Breathwork guide · Connected breathing · Breath coach

-What's special about breath: it's the only autonomic system you can consciously steer.
-You can't slow your heart rate on command.
-You can't adjust your digestion.
-But you can adjust your breath.
-And through that breath you directly influence all other autonomic systems — heart rate, blood pressure, digestion, immune response, emotional state.
+What all these forms share: they use breath consciously as an instrument for change.
+What's special is that breath is the only autonomic system you can consciously steer.
+You can't slow your heart rate on command, you can't adjust digestion — but you can adjust your breath.
+And through that breath you directly influence heart rate, blood pressure, immune response, and emotional state.

 Connected breathing — what we specialize in